 Hope this helps :) almost 7 years agoAnswered by Roxy via Travellr.com

 I just stayed at the Jail hostel in Ottawa which was a cool experience - definitely recommend it.
 Also heard of an aerial park in Gatineau (short drive from Ottawa) where you do this cool adventure course in trees, zip-lining etc. I didn't end up going to it but will on my way back there in mid-Sept.
 The website is campfortune.com

 For Montreal, I agree with Roxy: St Denis & St Laurent in the Plateau are the best streets.
 Also nearby is the reknowned poutine place called La Banquise.
 Went to a cool bar/pub last night off St Laurent called Dieu du Ciel where they brew their own beer.
 Try the Hibiscus one!

 There's a sweet restaurant called O Noir in Montreal where you dine in pitch darkness.
-The waiters are blind as well, and if you go on a Sunday there's a live band (also blind). over 6 years ago
+The waiters are blind as well, and if you go on a Sunday there's a live band (also blind). almost 7 years ago

 Here's a blog from a trip I took in the Quebec area...if you make it that far!
 We like to do different things...